skip to Main Content

 Cost to supply and install

-To give you an idea of price, we have brand new a 7-star rated 2.5kw Rinnai Split System with WIFI starting from $2,535 fully installed.
-Perfect size for a bedroom or study.
+To give you an idea of price, straight-forward installation of a brand new Rinnai PB series 2.5kw Split System with WIFI starts from $2,535 including all parts and labour.

 Contact us on 1300 146 525 or via our enquiry form for your personalised quote.